What is Retro Technology Lab?

 In this free program led by library staff, patrons will learn how to digitize their memories.
 Including slides, VHS, 8-millimeter files, and photographs.
 This program was inspired by late fire tragedies in California, and we hope that our patrons will take full advantage of this opportunity to eliminate the loss of memories.

 - VHS Digital Converter

-Drop ins are welcome on Monday and Wednesday from 2-6p.m. starting July 15th.
 This service is offered in the activity room of the Red Bluff Library.
-You can also book an appointment by filling out this form.
+You can book your appointment by calling 530-527-0604 or sending an email firstname.lastname@example.org

 * This project was supported entirely by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian Greg Lucas.